Déjà Disparu

 003

-I alight from the bus with Hokkien still ringing in my ears.
-Something in its rhythm follows me home.
-I dodge the centrifugal fan and skip through the security gate, keeping the tempo alive, until the lift doors close in front of me, bringing the rhythm to a stop.
-I’m sweating; my t-shirt, fresh out of its Uniqlo packaging that morning, has already formed a close bond with my back.
+I alight from the bus with Hokkien ringing in my ears—melodic, consonant-heavy, its rhythm pulsing as I dodge the centrifugal fan, still out from yesterday’s rain, slip past the security gate, past the families with strollers clustered in the lobby, to the far lift that serves even-numbered floors.
+The doors close just as I reach them.
+The rhythm stops.
+I’m sweating; my t-shirt, fresh out of its Uniqlo packaging that morning, sticks to my back.
+Layers.

-We wrap ourselves in layers.
-Some cling to the skin, like the sweat-laden clothes of a Hong Kong summer; others lie deeper: language, memory, time.
-The writer Juan Emar imagines time not as a straight line, but as something suspended and strange, a fabric where different beings move at irreconcilable speeds.
-While humans plod through thought with the same sluggishness we’ve carried since Adam, lions live in the velocity of planets, their movements compounding time itself, breakneck and enraged.² I think of this as the lift pulls me upward between floors, temperatures and thoughts.
-The residue of the Hokkien rhythm fades from my mind as my heart rate slows, acclimatising to the cooler indoor temperature and the static hum of machinery.
-Emar’s sense of time is a feeling I recognise here, twenty floors above the street in a concrete shaft, suspended between velocity, stillness, ground and sky.
+Some cling to skin, like the sweat-laden clothes of a Hong Kong summer; others lie deeper: language, memory, time.
+In Sans Soleil, Chris Marker describes parallel time-spheres, in which people are separated from the world around them by an invisible aquarium wall.² I think of this as the lift pulls me upward between floors and thoughts.
+The remnants of the Hokkien conversation evaporate as my heart rate slows, acclimatising to the lift’s cooler temperature and the hum of the machinery.
+Here, twenty floors above the street in a concrete shaft, I recognise that suspension, between velocity and stillness, ground and sky, one temporal mode and another.

 Ackbar Abbas describes Hong Kong as a space of transit, where something’s always slipping away even as it arrives.
-The title of this series—Déjà Disparu—describes a condition where presence is already lost.
-‘What is new and unique about the situation is always already gone,’ he writes, ‘and we are left holding a handful of clichés, or a cluster of memories of what has never been.’³ In this city of overlapping presents, disappearance is a condition of arrival.
+The title of this series—Déjà Disparu—refers to a condition in which presence is already lost, where ‘what is new and unique about the situation is always already gone,’ he writes, ‘and we are left holding a handful of clichés, or a cluster of memories of what has never been.’³ To Abbas, disappearance is a condition of arrival.

 I began this series during the pandemic.
 The shadows that fill these images felt fitting then, flooding the frame like dark ink.
-What once felt raw now seems layered with new meaning and a growing sense of distance, like a language overhead on a bus that is not understood, present yet ungraspable.
+What once felt raw now feels distant.
+But maybe that distance was always part of it—not something that came after, but something present in the moment itself, like the Hokkien on the bus: heard but not understood, close but unreachable.

 004